Home

 It is the mountains that play a major part in the climate of Spain.
 Whilst most people think of Spain as a hot, dry country, it has, in fact, a very varied climate.
 Madrid, for example, suffers from extremes of temperature with hot summers and freezing winters, (my husband will tell you just how cold his ears got when he was guarding the garrison, whilst doing the obligatory military service!).

-Antonio during obligatory military service in Madrid
+Antonio in Madrid during obligatory military training

 Whereas if you look towards the north of the map of Spain on the Atlantic coast, the climate will be very familiar to the visitor from Britain.